joelhawksley/identity/resume.md

 - Guest on Remote Ruby, Ruby on Rails, Ruby Blend, Code with Jason and Ruby Rogues podcasts
 - Contributor to Rails core
 - Active member of Boulder Ruby Meetup since 2016
+- Mentor of dozens of aspiring software engineers in the community
 - Big Brothers Big Sisters mentor since 2017
-- Mentor of dozens of aspiring software engineers in the community
+- Local Board of Adjustment member since 2021

 ## Experience